-Students who have completed the professional master's degree program are awarded a Master of Management of Technology.
+Students who have completed the professional master's degree program are awarded a master's degree in Technology and Innovation Management.
 (Article 40.1 of the Graduate School Regulations)

 11. Courses Taken and Credits Attained at Other Universities

 11-1 Special Audit Students